 At 18 years and 253 days, Crosby became the youngest player to ever have a 100-point season in the NHL.
-He had Hall of Famer Dale Hawerchuk remain as the only two 18-year-olds to put up at least 100 points in an NHL season.
+He and Hall of Famer Dale Hawerchuk remain the only two 18-year-olds to put up at least 100 points in an NHL season.

-Dominik Hasek picked up his first career Stanley Cup playoff shutout on April 17, 1994.
-Hawerchuck had assists on both Buffalo Sabres’ goals in a 20 win over the New Jersey Devils in Game 1 of the Eastern Conference Quarterfinals.
-Hasek would finish his career with 14 postseason shutouts, which has him tied for seventh all-time with Jacques Plante and Ed Belfour.
+Dominik Hasek picked up his first career Stanley Cup Playoff shutout on April 17, 1994.
+Hawerchuck had assists on both Buffalo Sabres’ goals in a 2-0 win over the New Jersey Devils in Game 1 of the Eastern Conference Quarterfinals.
+Hasek would finish his career with 14 postseason shutouts, tied for seventh all-time with Jacques Plante and Ed Belfour.

 On April 17, 1996, John Vanbiesbrouck made 42 saves to lead the Florida Panthers to their first-ever playoffs win with a 6-3 decision over the Boston Bruins.
 The Panthers made quite the showing on their first trip to the postseason.
-They went on to eliminate the Bruins before beating the Philadelphia Flyers and Penguins on their way to their only Stanley Cup Final appearance.
+They eliminated the Bruins before beating the Philadelphia Flyers and Penguins on their way to their only Stanley Cup Final appearance.

 Martin Brodeur became just the second goaltender in league history to score a playoff goal on April 17, 1997.
 With time winding down, the Montreal Canadiens pulled Jocelyn Thibault for an extra attacker.
 Moments later, Brodeur sent the puck down the length of the ice to cap off a 5-2 win in Game 1 of the Eastern Conference Quarterfinals.